scottnixonjr/devops-notebook/_posts/oauth.md

 Glossary:

+- Resource Owner: A user and their data.
 - Client: Usually a end-user authenticating from a web browser or mobile app.
 - Authorization Server: OpenID SSO authentication provider such as Google, Twitter, Auth0, Okta.
 Often reference as Issuer.
 - Relay Server: Typically the web application you are trying to access.
+- Resource Server is the API or Web app the Resource Owner is using.
+- client-id: used to identify the application
+- client secret: Secret that only the Client and the Authorizaiton server know.
+- Authorization code: temporary secret send from the Auth Server to the client.

 When I use my Firefox browser(Client) to log into StackOverflow.com (Relay Server), I'm logging in with my Google Account (Issuer).